 Although we struggle with these diseases of too much growth and proteins, there are still phases in life where growth is the main focus.
 And pregnancy is an essential one of them.

 Accordingly, two lives require more energy and protein than just one.

-Increased ketone levels of pregnant women stress out this fact.
-If there is not enough energy available to ensure a child’s healthy growth, the body mobilizes energy from fat reserves (Felig et al. 19707).
+Increased ketone levels in pregnant women stress this fact.
+The body mobilizes energy from fat reserves if insufficient energy is available to ensure a child’s healthy growth (Felig et al. 19707).

-Therefore, pregnancy is a period that has special priorities:
+Therefore, pregnancy is a period that has particular priorities:

 - Nutrient supply for healthy body development

 - Exceptional growth and weight gain in a short time

 - Development of maternal fat reserves for breastfeeding

 Likewise, the purpose of breast milk in all mammals stresses out these growth and weight gain goals.